Amenhotep19/shopper-mood-monitor-go/README.md

 ## Sample videos

 There are several videos available to use as sample videos to show the capabilities of this application.
-You can download them by running these commands from the `shopper-mood-monitor` directory:
+You can download them by running these commands from the `shopper-mood-monitor-go` directory:
 ```
     mkdir resources
     cd resources